Ariz. Admin. Code § R9-7-711 - Authorized Medical Physicist Training

 mathematics from an accredited college or university;

 b.
-Have two years of full-time practical
+Have at least two years of full-time

-training and/or supervised experience in medical physics:
+practical training and/or supervised experience in medical physics:

 i.
 Under the supervision of a medical